UBC-MDS/ellognea-smwatts-student-performance/doc/student_perf_report.md

 The relationship between gender and math grades
 -----------------------------------------------

 Our goal of this project is to understand if there is a statistically significant difference in the mean final grade for male and female students in the [UCI Student Performance dataset](https://archive.ics.uci.edu/ml/datasets/Student+Performance).
 This dataset is comprised of the final math grade achieved in secondary education for two Portuguese schools.
 This question was chosen because it explores the area of research surrounding the gender gap in STEM.
-Researches such as Wharton's health care management professor Ashley Swanson have cited the gender gap for performance in secondary school mathematics as a leading cause for the gender gap in pay.
+Researchers such as Wharton's health care management professor Ashley Swanson have cited that the gender gap for performance in secondary school mathematics is a leading cause for the gender gap in pay.
 This supports the need for research in this area (Knowledge @ Wharton, 2018).

 The data
 --------